i18next/i18next-parser/README.md

 - Behind the hood, it's a stream transform (so it works with gulp)
 - Supports es6 template strings (in addition to single/double quoted strings) with ${expression} placeholders

-## `1.x`
+## DISCLAMER: `1.0.0-beta`

 `1.x` is currently in beta.
+You can follow the pre-releases [here](https://github.com/i18next/i18next-parser/releases).
 It is a deep rewrite of this package that solves many issues, the main one being that it was slowly becoming unmaintainable.
 The [migration](docs/migration.md) contains all the breaking changes.
+Everything that follows is related to `1.x`.
 If you rely on a `0.x.x` version, you can still find the old documentation on its dedicated [branch](https://github.com/i18next/i18next-parser/tree/0.x.x).

 ## Usage